RynTurtle/Snappingbot-Commands/README.md

 Make sure to mod or vip the bot in your channel so it wont get limited

-+join - joins the bot to your channel
++join - joins the bot to your channel (can be used in any channel the bot is in)

-+leave - removes the bot from your channel
++leave - removes the bot from your channel (can be used in any channel the bot is in)

++joinpyramid - joins the pyramid command to your channel (can be used in any channel that has the pyramid command activated)

++leavepyramid -  removes the pyramid command from your channel  (can be used in any channel that has the pyramid command activated)

 +ping - Says how many channels the bot is connected to and also the uptime of the bot